sourcegraph/handbook/content/people-ops/hiring/index.md

 Current employees can refer a candidate [here](https://hire.lever.co/referrals/new)

-Not required: The referral can also complete the application for the role as well.
-The application will have logistical and specific questions to the role.
-Completing the application is not required.
-The hiring team or recruiting can ask the application questions during the call with the referal, if deciding to move forward with the candidate.
+Having your referral complete the application provides helpful context when considering their profile, but is not required.

+Benefits of having a referral complete the application:
+- Provides information that the hiring team think is important for the role that may not have been represented in their resume or referral notes.
+- Allows the hiring team to have a deeper conversation about who they are, what they are looking for, and about their experience.

 ## Hiring flow